groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/page-layout.md

 ## About page layout formats

 Page layout languages are used in desktop and electronic publishing.
 The main focus of these languages is to facilitate a two-dimensional graphic design.
-Popular page layout formats include TEX, SVG, PS and EPS.
+Popular page layout formats include TEX, SVG, PS, and EPS.

 ## Supported page layout conversions